metiviem/rscons/doc/user_guide.md

 ###> Barriers

-Normally Rscons will parallelize all builders.
+Normally Rscons will parallelize all builders executed within an Environment.
 A barrier can be used to separate sets of build targets.
 All build targets registered before the barrier is created will be built before Rscons will schedule any build targets after the barrier.